-Offers to participate in STI awards for 2021 were made to Executives under the STI Plan on the terms set out below.
+Offers to participate in STI awards for 2022 were made to Executives under the STI plan on the terms set out below.

-The amount of the STI award each participant may become entitled to (if any) will be determined by the Remuneration and Nomination Committee and approved by the Board based on achievement against the targeted NPAT as approved by the Board (100%).
-In the instance of the COO (who is a KMP), the STI award is based on achievement against the targeted NPAT (70%) as well as AFG's Technology Enhancement Project (30%).
+The amount of the STI award each participant may become entitled to (if any) will be determined by the Remuneration and Nomination Committee and approved by the Board based on achievement against the targeted NPAT (50%), AFGS book growth (30%) and to the KPI's linked to the broker technology project (20%) and as approved by the Board.
 More broadly the allocation of targets is dependent upon the Executive's role in the business, however all have a substantial proportion of their STI linked to a NPAT target.

-3.5 The LTI Plan - 2019, 2020 and 2021 Grants
+3.5 The LTI plan - 2020, 2021 and 2022 Grants

-AFG has established the LTI Plan to assist in the longer-term motivation, retention and reward of KMP and certain senior employees.
-The LTI Plan is designed to align the interests of Executives and senior management with the interests of shareholders by providing an opportunity for the participants to receive an equity interest in AFG and to ensure a focus on long term sustainable growth.
-Details of the LTI Grants are provided below.
+AFG has established the LTI plan to assist in the longer-term motivation, retention and reward of KMP and certain senior employees.
+The LTI plan is designed to align the interests of Executives and senior management with the interests of shareholders by providing an opportunity for the participants to receive an equity interest in AFG and to ensure a focus on long term sustainable growth.
+Details of the LTI grants are provided below.